-Born in Okinawa, Japan, Yuh Egami graduated from the Royal Ballet School in London and joined Hong Kong Ballet in 2002 as a member of the Corps de Ballet.
-Took on additional role of répétiteur for the Company (2014)
+Born in Okinawa, Japan, Yuh Egami graduated from The Royal Ballet School in London and joined Hong Kong Ballet as a member of the Corps de Ballet in 2002.
+He assumed the additional role of Répétiteur for the Company in 2014 and became Assistant Ballet Master in 2018.

 Revealing the epilogue at the beginning, Bolero unveils the chain of events that give rise to its end.
 Hong Kong Ballet dancers Yuh Egami and Ricky Hu chose a dramatic representation to deliver the story of a woman’s inner demons which personify the struggles that are often caused by the pressures of today.